-World reacts to US bombing of Venezuela
+World reacts to US bombing of Venezuela, ‘capture’ of Maduro

-Donald Trump says the US has carried out a ‘large-scale strike’ against Venezuela and captured its president.
+Donald Trump says the US has carried out a ‘large scale strike’ against Venezuela and captured its president.

-US President Donald Trump has said that the United States has carried out a “large-scale strike” against Venezuela and its leader, President Nicolas Maduro.
+US President Donald Trump has said that the United States has carried out a “large scale strike” against Venezuela and its leader, President Nicolas Maduro.

 In a post on Truth Social, Trump claimed Maduro and his wife had been “captured and flown out of the country” following the operation, which he said was conducted “in conjunction with US law enforcement”.